KeyMark Automates its Own Accounting Department

 - Finally and most recently, KeyMark has become Blue Prism Silver Certified.

 A few progressive KeyMark customers jumped on the Blue Prism solution right away as soon as it was made available.
-And despite all of this activity, KeyMark’s RPA team couldn’t help but notice some opportunities within their our own business that could be served by RPA digital workers.
+And despite all of this activity, KeyMark’s RPA team couldn’t help but notice some opportunities within our own business that could be served by RPA digital workers.

 When the opportunity arose, KeyMark’s VP Finance and Legal, John Gabbard, was the first in line.